eastmaels/steemblog.github.io/_posts/account/deanliu/2019-03-15_drugwars-battle-simulation-travelgirl.md

 - - -

-This page is synchronized from the post: [[DrugWars] Battle Simulation 戰事模擬：@travelgirl來襲！](https://steemit.com/@deanliu/drugwars-battle-simulation-travelgirl)
+This page is synchronized from the post: ['[DrugWars] Battle Simulation 戰事模擬：@travelgirl來襲！'](https://steemit.com/@deanliu/drugwars-battle-simulation-travelgirl)